UoMMScRobotics/UOMDocumentationForLeoRover/Task07_Manipulator_Setup/ArmSetup.md

 ### Troubleshooting

 * General check
-   * In a multi system setup ensure the DDS is being used, check by runing `ros2 doctor --report` on all machines
+   * In a multi system setup ensure the DDS is being used, check by running `ros2 doctor --report` on all machines

 * Find out more with verbose
    ```